 • General Market Risk; Recent Market Events Risk.
 The market value of a security may move up or down, sometimes rapidly and unpredictably.
 These fluctuations may cause a security to be worth less than the price originally paid for it, or less than it was worth at an earlier time.
 Market risk may affect a single issuer, industry, sector of the economy or the market as a whole.
-U.S. and international markets have experienced volatility in recent years due to a number of economic, political and global macro factors, including rising inflation, problems in the banking sector, wars between Russia and Ukraine and in the Middle East and the impact of the coronavirus (COVID-19) global pandemic.
-Uncertainties regarding interest rate levels, political events, conflicts in Europe and in the Middle East, trade tensions and the possibility of a national or global recession have also contributed to market volatility.
+U.S. and international markets have experienced volatility in recent months and years due to a number of economic, political and global macro factors, including elevated inflation levels, problems in the banking sector and wars in Europe and in the Middle East.
+Uncertainties regarding interest rate levels, political events, global geopolitical conflicts, trade tensions and the possibility of a national or global recession have also contributed to market volatility.